Karl Ove Knausgård: Debut and follow-up

 Knausgård made his publishing debut in 1998 with the novel Out of the World, for which he was awarded the Norwegian Critics Prize for Literature.
 This was the first time in the award's history that a debut novel had won.

 His second novel, A Time for Everything (2004), partly retells certain parts of the Bible as well as the history of angels on earth.
-The book won a number of awards, and was nominated for the Nordic Council's Literature Prize.
+The book won a number of awards and was nominated for the Nordic Council's Literature Prize.
 It was also nominated for the International Dublin Literary Award.
-It was called a "strange, uneven, and marvelous book" by The New York Review of Books.
+It was called a "strange, uneven, and marvellous book" by The New York Review of Books.

 The Min Kamp books

-While Knausgård's two first books were well received, it was the six-volume Min Kamp series of autobiographical novels that made Knausgård a household name in Norway.
-Published from 2009 to 2011 and totaling over 3,500 pages, the books were hugely successful and also caused much controversy.
+While Knausgård's two first books were well received, it was the six-volume Min Kamp (My Struggle) series of autobiographical novels that made Knausgård a household name in Norway.
+Published from 2009 to 2011 and totalling over 3,500 pages, the books were hugely successful and also caused much controversy.
 The controversy was caused partly because the Norwegian title of the book, Min Kamp, is the same as the Norwegian title of Hitler's Mein Kampf, and partly because some have suggested Knausgård goes too far in exposing the private lives of his friends and family—including his father, ex-wife, uncle, and grandmother.
-The books have nevertheless received almost universally favorable reviews, at least the first two volumes.
+The books have nevertheless received almost universally favourable reviews, at least the first two volumes.
 In a country of five million people, the Min Kamp series has sold over 450,000 copies.

 The Min Kamp series is translated into numerous languages.
 The books were published to great critical acclaim in Denmark, Sweden, and several other countries.
 All six have been translated into English by Don Bartlett for publication by Archipelago Books (US) and Harvill Secker (UK), and have been retitled in Britain as A Death in the Family, A Man in Love, Boyhood Island, Dancing in the Dark, Some Rain Must Fall, and The End (The End translated by Bartlett and Martin Aitken).
 The audiobooks of the English translations were recorded by Edoardo Ballerini.

 In a long and largely positive review of the first Min Kamp books, James Wood of The New Yorker wrote that "There is something ceaselessly compelling about Knausgård's book: even when I was bored, I was interested."